TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 If no issues are detected, the installation process can continue.

-In the event that certain criteria aren't met, TYPO3 will display a list of issues it has detected accompanied by a resolution for each issue.
+In the event that certain criteria are not met, TYPO3 will display a list of issues it has detected accompanied by a resolution for each issue.

 Once changes have been made, TYPO3 can re-scan the host environment by reloading the page 'https://example-project-site.local/typo3/install.php'.